TheLevelUp/pos-tls-patcher/README.md

 To install, simply run the installer and accept the license agreement.
 You must have administrative priveledges.
 You will be prompted to restart your computer in order for the changes to take effect.

-Minimum system requirements: Windows Vista Service Pack 2
+Minimum system requirements:
+* For one-click install with no other prerequisites: Windows 7 with Service Pack 1
+* Windows Vista SP2 and Windows Server 2008 SP2 are supported after installing [Microsoft Update KB4019276](https://www.catalog.update.microsoft.com/Search.aspx?q=KB4019276).

 The installer: